 Make the Wild Rice, Cranberry, and Corn Salad:

-- Add the rice to a medium size sauce pan along with 1 & 1/2 cups water and 1/2 tsp salt.
+- Add the rice to a medium size sauce pan along with 1 & ½ cups water and ½ teaspoon salt.
 Cover and set over medium high heat.
 When the water begins to boil, turn the heat down to low and let simmer gently without stirring until the rice is tender, about 15 -30 minutes.
 (The time will depend on the variety of wild rice.)

 - Preheat the oven to 400 degrees.
 While the rice is cooking, toss the corn, butter, olive oil, and Tajin seasoning together in a bowl.
 Spread the corn onto a rimmed baking sheet into one even layer.
-Sprinkle with approximately 1/2 tsp salt and 1/2 tsp ground black pepper.
+Sprinkle with approximately ½ teaspoon salt and ½ teaspoon ground black pepper.
 Roast for 20 minutes.

-- Put the pan with the reserved 2 tbsp bacon grease back over medium-high heat.
+- Put the pan with the reserved 2 tablespoon bacon grease back over medium-high heat.
 Add the shallots and cook, stirring constantly, just until beginning to brown, approximately 2-3 minutes.

-- Add the scallions, cumin, oregano, thyme, and cayenne, plus 1 tsp salt and 1 tsp ground black pepper to the skillet and cook, stirring constantly, 1 minute longer.
+- Add the scallions, cumin, oregano, thyme, and cayenne, plus 1 teaspoon salt and 1 teaspoon ground black pepper to the skillet and cook, stirring constantly, 1 minute longer.